hav4ik/hav4ik.github.io/articles/_posts/2019-01-22-mtl-a-practical-survey.md

 <a name="section2"></a>
 ## 2. Forgot something?
 Hallucinate it!

-*No, I don't propagandize drugs and weed.* In this section, I will describe the problem of [catastrophic forgetting][catastrophic-forgetting] that occurs when the tasks you are trying to learn are very different so you don't have ground truth labels for each tasks for every input (or, in case of Unsupervised/GANs/Reinforcement &mdash; you can't evaluate the model for all its actions).
+In this section, I will describe the problem of [catastrophic forgetting][catastrophic-forgetting] that occurs when the tasks you are trying to learn are very different so you don't have ground truth labels for each tasks for every input (or, in case of Unsupervised/GANs/Reinforcement &mdash; you can't evaluate the model for all its actions).
 Then, I will describe the ways to overcome it that were proposed on [WACV 2018][wacv2018] and discuss how it can be improved in the industry setting with abundant resources.

 ### 2.1.
 Interference of Tasks and Forgetting Effect